6thfdwp/learning-thoughts/react-reconciliation.md

 );
 ```

-Before actual running, Babel plugin will recursively check the component hierarchy and transpile each node to `createElement` call.
+Before actual running, Babel plugin will recursively check the JSX and transpile each node to `createElement` call.
 For <StoryLike />, it will be like:

 ```js
 createElement(